clarissalittler/asmar-language/README.md

 # asmar-language
 Asmar is a small assembly language for a fake processor, indended to be useful for teaching.

 The syntax is fairly simple.
-Let's look at an example first
+Let's look at an example first.
+This program calculates the factorial of 4 and prints it to the screen

     Jmp main
     .fact